Mermaids (1990 film): Critical response

 On Rotten Tomatoes the film has a rating of 71% based on reviews from 24 critics.
 On Metacritic it has a score of 56% based on reviews from 20 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade "B" on scale of A to F.

-Though the film’s coming-of-age story was seen as a somewhat familiar one, many critics argued the film was elevated by its performances—particularly Ryder’s—and a script imbued with "a quality of everyday surrealism".
-Hal Hinson of The Washington Post wrote, "The film's comedy springs out of the incongruous pairing of a rebellious, crazy mom and a devoutly conservative daughter—that and the nuttiness of having a Jewish girl obsessed with Catholicism."
-Of Ryder, Hinson wrote, "What's great about Mermaids is how easily it keys us into Charlotte's hilariously warped teenage thought-waves…Having made something of a specialty of woe-is-me, adolescent angst, Ryder finds a deeper level here, a level of comedy with something genuinely painful mixed in."
+Though the film's coming-of-age story was seen as a somewhat familiar one, many critics argued the film was elevated by its performances—particularly Ryder's—and a script imbued with "a quality of everyday surrealism".
+Hal Hinson of The Washington Post thought the "comedy springs out of the incongruous pairing of a rebellious, crazy mom and a devoutly conservative daughter—that and the nuttiness of having a Jewish girl obsessed with Catholicism."
+He wrote, "What's great about Mermaids is how easily it keys us into Charlotte's hilariously warped teenage thought-waves…Having made something of a specialty of woe-is-me, adolescent angst, Ryder finds a deeper level here, a level of comedy with something genuinely painful mixed in."

 Vincent Canby of The New York Times wrote.
 "Mermaids, adapted by the English writer June Roberts from the novel by Patty Dann, is a terribly gentle if wisecracking comedy about the serious business of growing up."
-Roger Ebert of the Chicago Sun-Times gave it three out of four stars and wrote: "Mermaids is not exactly good, but it is not boring.
+Dave Kehr of the Chicago Tribune enjoyed the "ominous literary dialogue, a few hints at dark undertones and a number of complicated, not-quite-clear metaphors."
+He wrote, "It's hard to watch [it] without thinking of the beautiful, mysterious and genuinely disturbing film Bill Forsyth made out of the very similar material of Marilynne Robinson's novel Housekeeping."
+However, Kehr liked the "cuddly sitcom sentimentality."
+Roger Ebert of the Chicago Sun-Times gave it 3 out of 4 stars: "[It's] not exactly good, but it is not boring.
 Winona Ryder, in another of her alienated outsider roles, generates real charisma.
 And what the movie is saying about Cher is as elusive as it is intriguing."

 In a negative review, Time Out New York wrote: "The film is burdened by curious details and observations, and its preoccupation with all things aquatic (little sister is an ace swimmer, Mom dresses up as a mermaid for New Year's Eve, etc.) is overworked.
 Characterization suffers, with Charlotte and Rachel too self-absorbed to engage our sympathies.
 Crucially, they just aren't funny".